CTurt/Cinoop/README.md

 Read my article about writing Cinoop [here](http://cturt.github.io/cinoop.html).

 ## Progress
-**CPU:** All extended instructions are implemented, and most regular instructions are implemented,
+**CPU:** All instructions are implemented,

 **GPU:** Can display tile maps, and sprites.
-Palettes are constant, which means some colours as displayed incorrectly.
+Palette swapping is not implemented yet some colours as displayed incorrectly.

 **Memory:** Support for 32KB ROMs, without mappers, only (Tetris and Dr. Mario),